 - a pinch of cinnamon

-- Whisk Greek yogurt with protein powder, cinnamon, and vanilla extract.
+- Whisk Greek yoghurt with protein powder, cinnamon, and vanilla extract.

-- In your serving bowl put a layer of the yogurt mixture and a layer of chopped fresh fruits, in alternative orders.
+- In your serving bowl put a layer of the yoghurt mixture and a layer of chopped fresh fruits, in alternative orders.

-- The recipe is one of the best vegetarian breakfast that takes care of your high-protein needs.
+- The recipe is one of the best vegetarian breakfasts that take care of your high-protein needs.

 Healthy Vegetarian Salads for Breakfast